Skip to main content

 What’s involved in studying nursing online?

 Many of our Nursing students are ‘mature age students’, meaning they haven’t come to uni straight from high school.
 Lots of our students are juggling children, jobs and family commitments, meaning that coming to campus every week – regardless of where they live – just isn’t an option.
-The flexibility that comes with being able to study when, where and how it suits plays a major part in ensuring our students can complete their degree, and can achieve their dream of working as a Registered Nurse.

 Frequently Asked Questions about studying nursing online

-How can I study something so “hands-on” online?
+How can I study something so 'hands-on' online?

-Nursing is a very hands-on profession, which is why all our Bachelor of Nursing students – both those who study online and those who study on campus – must participate in 800 hours of supervised clinical placement.
-However, over the course of the degree, our students are also required to complete various academic units – from the likes of Anatomy and Physiology, Mental Health Nursing, Public Health Perspectives and Healthy Ageing (to name just a few).
-These academic units can be completed remotely, with students using our online classrooms to participate in discussions, watch the lectures, complete quizzes, and to submit essays and assessments.
+Over the course of their degree, our students are also required to complete various academic units – from the likes of Anatomy and Physiology, Mental Health Nursing, Public Health Perspectives and Healthy Ageing (to name just a few).
+These academic units can be completed remotely, with students using our online classrooms to participate in discussions, watch the lectures, complete quizzes, and submit essays and assessments.

-I chose to study at CDU because it offers the Bachelor of Nursing fully online, which was essential for me as I work full time.
+I chose to study at CDU because it offers the Bachelor of Nursing fully online, which was essential for me as I work full-time.

 If I’m studying online, how well will I be prepared for placement?

-Prior to being eligible to begin clinical placement, all our Bachelor of Nursing students must attend a 4-day, full-time, on-campus ‘Simulation Block’, where you’ll have the opportunity to put your knowledge into practice in our clinical suites, which mimic a real life hospital ward.
-Sim blocks are a highlight of the semester for many of our students, who come from all over Australia to our Darwin, Sydney and Alice Springs campuses.
-Not only are these intensive units a great opportunity for our students to put their learned skills to practice, but it’s a chance to meet classmates and lecturers in person.
-Students leave Sim Blocks feeling inspired, informed and ready to take on a real clinical placement!
+Not only are these intensive units a great opportunity for our students to put their learned skills into practice, but they’re also a chance to meet classmates and lecturers in person.
+Students leave sim blocks feeling inspired, informed and ready to take on a real clinical placement!

 What’s involved in studying Nursing online?
 What might an ‘average’ week look like?

-Not including the weeks you’d be on placements and attending Sim Blocks, an average week might involve:
+Not including the weeks you’d be on placements and attending sim blocks, an average week might involve:

-- Watching or listening to a weekly one hour lecture.
+• Watching or listening to a one-hour weekly lecture.

-- Participating in a live online classroom with your on-campus peers.
+• Participating in a live online classroom with your on-campus peers.

-- Reading and studying set unit materials from the assigned textbook.
+• Reading and studying set unit materials from the assigned textbook.

-- Participating in online discussions via Learnline.
+• Participating in online discussions via Learnline.
 These discussions might relate to your lecture and the weekly set reading material.

-- Participating in an online quiz (which may contribute to your grade).
+• Participating in an online quiz (which may contribute to your grade).

-- Submitting an essay or assignment
+• Submitting an essay or assignment.

 Can I study from anywhere in Australia?